DEBCOR Engineering®

 Built to Blend Into SAP's Roadmap As It Matures

-Every deBCor agent implementation is designed to transition into native SAP capabilities as they reach GA — not to be replaced by them.
+Every DEBCOR agent implementation is designed to transition into native SAP capabilities as they reach GA — not to be replaced by them.
 This is intentional architecture.

-CapabilitydeBCor StatusSAP Status
+CapabilityDEBCOR StatusSAP Status

 n8n visual workflow orchestration✅ Running in production today — transferable to Joule Studio 2.0🗓 Embedded in Joule Studio 2.0 — design-time free now, GA Q3 2026